 Combo Trips

-There’s a wide range of projects that you can be a part of – including working with disadvantaged children to teaching English to orphans – so you’re bound to find you are able to make a vital contribution to the lives of the less fortunate during the course of your trip.
+Once you’ve explored the complex to your heart’s content, why not spend some time giving back to the country by volunteering in Peru?
+There’s a wide range of projects that you can be a part of in places like Cusco, from working with disadvantaged children to teaching English to orphans.
+This is perfect if you’re keen to be able to do something rewarding by making a vital contribution to the lives of the less fortunate on your trip.

 Plan a Dream Trip to Visit Machu Picchu

 From seeing ancient wonders to the chance to do vital volunteer community work, Peru is one destination you should certainly look to visit on any trip to South America.
+And the undoubted highlight is Machu Picchu!